ayshiff/ayshiff.github.io/_posts/2020-09-22-How to be more productive.md

 Through this article I will try to share **my advices and tools to be more productive**.
 Even if you have an expectional amount of work to do, you can remain **productive** and **relaxed**.
 The purpose of this article is to become aware of your way of working, to question it and to try to **improve it**.

 The end goal is **to work smarter, not harder**.

 # Focus on what really matters

-The purpose of this article is to become aware of your way of working, to question it and to try to **improve it**.
-The end goal is **to work smarter, not harder**.
+In today's world, you are **drowning** in a lot of informations (emails, meetings...).
+You must filter the important ones from the distractions to focus on **what really matters**.

+This way you prioritize your time on the **most impactful tasks**.

 <div class="image_container">
 <img alt="focus" src="/images/posts/focus.jpg" class="image_cover"/>